💻PROJECT #4.2: Simulation

 - Weather Simulator (toggle between sunny, rainy, snowy visuals…)

-- Garden Grower (plant seeds, grow flowers, change the background…)
+- Tiny Garden (plant seeds, grow flowers, change the background…)

 - What elements are on screen when the page loads?

-- What buttons or controls can the user interact with?
+- What buttons (or keyboard controls) can the user interact with?

 - What changes will happen on screen?